trimble-oss/devguide/content/development-practises/packaging-and-distribution.md

 - Client-side should all be minified.
 You can then expose the client-side scripts via CDN such as CloudFront/S3.

-- In order to optimise client-side applications for size and maximum download performance, it is recommended to use a module bundler to combine JavaScript files along with static assets such as CSS and images into packages.
+- In order to optimize client-side applications for size and maximum download performance, it is recommended to use a module bundler to combine JavaScript files along with static assets such as CSS and images into packages.
 The current de-facto standard for this is [Webpack](https://webpack.js.org/).
 Webpack can also be used to minify JavaScript.

 - Server-side packages can be written as npm modules and stored in a private repo such as [Artifactory](https://www.jfrog.com/confluence/display/RTF/Npm+Registry) which makes sharing/deploying easier than managing the actual code repo.
 Modules are made using [npms’s tooling](https://docs.npmjs.com/getting-started/creating-node-modules).